radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-metadata/index.md

 The order in which extensions are executed is as follows, from first to last:

-Container -> Dapr Sidecar Extension -> Manual Scale Extension -> Kubernetes Metadata Extension
+Container -> Dapr sidecar extension -> Manual scale extension -> Kubernetes metadata extension

-This implies any labels/annotations defined as part of extensions other than Kubernetes Metadata Extension are also added to the deployments and pods
+This implies any labels/annotations defined as part of extensions other than Kubernetes metadata extension are also added to the deployments and pods

 When labels/annotation have the same set of key(s) added by two or more extensions, the final value is determined by the order of the extension execution